braze-inc/braze-docs/_docs/_user_guide/engagement_tools/campaigns/building_campaigns/rate-limiting.md

 ## Rate limiting

-Braze allows you to apply marketing pressure by rate limiting your campaigns, controlling the amount of outgoing traffic from your platform.
+Braze allows you to control marketing pressure by rate limiting your campaigns, regulating the amount of outgoing traffic from your platform.
 You can implement two different types of rate limiting for your campaigns.
 The first focuses on providing the best experience for the user, while the second takes into consideration the bandwidth of your servers.

 ### User centric rate limiting